clechartre/Biome.jl/docs/src/examples.md

 ### BIOME4

-For the classic BIOME4 model, you don't need to provide a PFTList, the orchestrator will automatically fetch the biome classifications and PFTs.
+For the classic BIOME4 model, you don't need to provide a pftlist, the orchestrator will automatically fetch the biome classifications and PFTs.
 If you do define PFTs, they will be overwritten by the classic BIOME4 scheme and we suggest you use [BaseModel]() to work with custom PFTs.

 `````